goluckyryan/FSUDAQ/README.md

 # Known Issues

-* DC offset issue.
-When porgram default settings, the DC offset is not the same for all channels.
-* for PHA firmware, when the trigger average changed, the Events per Agg need to be changed.
+* for PHA firmware, when the trigger rate changed, the Events per Agg need to be changed.
+* The Agg Organization, Event per Agg, Record Length are strongly correlated.
+Some settings are invalid and will cause the digitizer goes crazy.
 * Sometimes, the buffer is not in time order, and make the trigger/Accept rate to be nagative.
 This is nothing to do with the program but the digitizer settings.
 Recommand reporgram the digitizer.
 * for 1740 QDC, RecordLenght is board setting, but readout is indivuial group.

 # Known Bugs

+* There is no known bug.
+Please report if you find one.